open-telemetry/opentelemetry.io/content/en/docs/languages/java/automatic/spring-boot.md

 `application.properties` and `application.yaml` files with environment
 variables.

-For example, you can change or add the `deployment.environment` resource attribute (not changing `service.name` or `service.namespace`) by setting the standard `OTEL_RESOURCE_ATTRIBUTES` environment variable:
+For example, you can set or override the `deployment.environment` resource attribute (not changing `service.name` or `service.namespace`) by setting the standard `OTEL_RESOURCE_ATTRIBUTES` environment variable: